learnk8s/learnk8s.io/src/microsAuthentication/content.md

 Users and Pods can use the tokens as a mechanism to authenticate to the API and issue requests.

-And they only receive successful replies for the resources you are entitled to consume.
+And they only receive successful replies for the resources you are authorized to consume.

 If a Role grants access to create and delete Pods, you won't be able to amend Secrets, or create ConfigMaps — for example.